lince098/MBD_NLP_Challenge_Restaurant_Reviews/README.md

-# Hotel Review Intelligence Dashboard: Enhancing Customer Feedback Analysis with NLP
+# Restaurant Review Intelligence Dashboard: Enhancing Customer Feedback Analysis with NLP
-This project aims to develop a comprehensive dashboard for intelligent analysis of hotel customer reviews using various natural language processing (NLP) techniques.
-The goal is to provide hotel employees with a user-friendly tool to analyze customer feedback, particularly from sources like TripAdvisor, and gain valuable insights.
+This project aims to develop a comprehensive dashboard for intelligent analysis of restaurant customer reviews using various natural language processing (NLP) techniques.
+The goal is to provide restaurant employees with a user-friendly tool to analyze customer feedback, particularly from sources like TripAdvisor, and gain valuable insights.

 ## Features
 The dashboard comprises several modules, each serving a unique purpose: